Semidefinite Relaxations for Robust Multiview Triangulation: Related work

 \section{Related work}

 Triangulation is a core subroutine for structure from motion and therefore has been studied extensively.
-For two views there are many solution variants, including computing the roots of a degree 6 polynomial \cite{HARTLEY1997146} for the reprojection error, and \cite{Civera20192viewAngular} for the angular error.
-Multiview triangulation is typically performed using non-optimal methods such as local search or the linear method from \cite{HARTLEY1997146}.
-Robust triangulation is typically tackled using RANSAC \cite{Kang2014PatRec,Schoenberger2016cvpr, Civera2020RobustMultiViewTriangulation} where a 2-view solver is used repeatedly for randomly sampled pairs of views until an inlier set can be established.
+For two views, there are many globally optimal solution variants, including computing the roots of a degree 6 polynomial \cite{HARTLEY1997146} for the reprojection error or a $3\times 3$ singular value decomposition for the angular error (up to a second order approximation) \cite{Civera20192viewAngular}.
+Outlier-free multiview triangulation is arguably most commonly solved based on the linear-eigen method from \cite{HARTLEY1997146}.
+Robust triangulation is typically tackled using RANSAC \cite{Kang2014PatRec, schoenberger2016sfm, Civera2020RobustMultiViewTriangulation} where a 2-view solver is repeatedly applied to randomly sampled pairs of views until an inlier set can be established.

+Semidefinite relaxations have been used to obtain certifiably optimal algorithms for many problems in geometric computer vision.
+Examples include semidefinite relaxations for partitioning, grouping and restoration \cite{keuchel2003binary}, for minimizing reprojection errors \cite{kahl2007globally}, for multiview triangulation \cite{aholt2012qcqp, Cifuentes19}, for essential matrix estimation \cite{zhao2020essential}, for hand-eye calibration \cite{Dekel_2020_CVPR, wise2020handeyeROT, wodtko2021handeyeDQscale}, for robust point cloud registration \cite{Yang2019Wahba, yang2020teaser, yang2022certifiably}, and for 3D shape from 2D landmarks \cite{yang2020_2D3Dshape}.

+Notably \cite{yang2022certifiably}, which is one of the main inpirations for this work, demonstrates that semidefinite relaxations can also be used for outlier-robust estimation.
+In particular, they provide relaxations for various outliers models in the context of robust rotation averaging, mesh registration, absolute pose registration and category-level object pose+shape estimation.